kzchua1998/TensorRT-Optimized-YOLOv8-for-Real-Time-Object-Tracking-and-Counting/README.md

 You will get an onnx model whose prefix is the same as input weights.

-# Build End2End Engine from ONNX
+# Build End2End Engine from ONNX using Python api
-### 1. Build Engine by TensorRT ONNX Python api

 You can export TensorRT engine from ONNX by [`build.py` ](build.py).